snehareddy6269/CS-VTU-Lab-Manual/VTU/Sem1/markdownfiles/horner.md

 ##Output 1

-*Enter the value of the degree 4\n
+Enter the value of the degree 4\n
-*Enter the value of the coefficient
+Enter the value of the coefficient
-*1 2 3 4 4
+1 2 3 4 4
-*Entre the value of x
+Entre the value of x
-*2
+2
-*The value of the polynomial is 113
+The value of the polynomial is 113

 ##Outut 2

-*Enter the value of the degree
+Enter the value of the degree
-*4
+4
-*Enter the value of the coefficient
+Enter the value of the coefficient
-*1 7 2 5 3
+1 7 2 5 3
-*Entre the value of x
+Entre the value of x
-*2
+2
-*The value of the polynomial is 111
+The value of the polynomial is 111</pre>